graved/QuestProgressShare/README.md

 If you are playing with friends and want to share your quest progress, this AddOn is for you.

 ## Installation

+## I. Manual Installation

 1. Download the latest version from the [releases page](https://github.com/Dreambjorn/QuestProgressShare/releases)
 2. Extract the archive and copy the `QuestProgressShare` folder to your `Interface/AddOns` folder

+## II.
+Automatic Installation

+1. Go to the Addons tab in the Turtle WoW Launcher
+2. Use the "Add new addon" button and enter the repository link to install the addon

 ## Usage
 - `/qps` to open the settings window